Following is a white paper that tea party members and leaders can use to hone their organizational and leadership skills. I hope you find it helpful.

 Some General Guidelines

 More mature organizations can tend to get process heavy where people are changing too much for the sake of change.
 Very mature organizations can lose sight of the vision, or once the initial vision is fulfilled to fail to generate a new vision and goal.
-The best example of this is the civil rights movement which has fallen so far as to start creating false civil rights violations to protest, and degenerated into race baiters from a once noble endeavor.
+One of the best examples of this is the civil rights movement.
+After spectacular success, MLK’s successors never formulated a new vision and it is stuck in a time warp fighting a battle already won.

 Examples of Misapplied Orientation